- BIOS/UEFI: Activate Restore on AC/Power Loss or Next Boot After AC Power Loss and save with F10.

 Wake-on-LAN (WOL): Turn on your PC via network or from your mobile device.

-WOL allows, even when the device is turned off, the network card listens for a “magic packet” which triggers the power-up.
-To use it there are two steps: enable it in BIOS/UEFI and configure the operating system so that it does not block the network event.
+Wake-on-LAN (WOL) allows the network card to listen for a "magic packet" that triggers the power-up process, even when the computer is powered off.
+To use it, there are two steps: enabling it in the BIOS/UEFI and configuring the operating system not to block the network event.

 On Windows, enter the Device administratorOpen the network adapter properties and check the advanced options.
 Activates the "Wake on magic packet" feature (on systems with S0ix it may appear as "Wake on magic packet when system is in the S0ix") and verify that the power management allows the card to "wake up the device".
 Note the IP and MAC addresses. ipconfig /all to configure your client app.